cadenmackenzie/pos_data/README.md

 ### Deploy
 1. Generate requirements.txt with all necessary dependencies required to run lambda function.
-    * [Generate requirements.txt](https://github.com/bndr/pipreqs) - I recommend using pipreqs to generate requirements.txt just for dependencies necessary to run lambda python script
+    * Generate [requirements.txt](./src/requirements.txt) - I recommend using [pipreqs](https://github.com/bndr/pipreqs) to generate requirements.txt.
+Pipreqs will help avoid including any unnecessary packages etc.

-2. Generate site-packages from requirements.txt (save in directory named python) using Docker Amazon Linux 2.0 container.
+2. Generate site-packages from requirements.txt (these will be saved in directory named python) using Docker Amazon Linux 2.0 container.
 This will ensure site-package compatiability with AWS Lambda.
     * [Generate site-packages](https://medium.com/@qtangs/creating-new-aws-lambda-layer-for-python-pandas-library-348b126e9f3e) - Run get_layer_packages.sh (you will need to install [Docker](https://docs.docker.com/get-docker/) if you don't have it).

 3. Zip site-packages folder named python.